kai-ll/leokai001-web/assets/assets/md/en/v1_faq.76bf67d8018ac2a1d172da41feaf5c2a.md

 A. You can check the winning results on the home screen or in the Results tab.

 **Q. What happens if there are multiple first-place winners?**
-A. The reward will be divided equally. (e.g., If the reward is ₱40,000 and there are 2 winners, each will receive ₱20,000.)
+A. The reward will be divided equally. (e.g., If the reward amount is ₱40,000 and there are 2 winners, each will receive ₱20,000.)

-## 3. Prize & Taxes
+## 3. Reward & Taxes
 **Q. How do I receive my reward?**
 A. Rewards are provided digitally (e.g., GCash/PayPal).
 Winners will receive an e-mail with instructions on how to claim them.
 No purchase is ever required to claim rewards.